Understanding Transformer for Snowflake

 When you run the job, Transformer for Snowflake generates a SQL query based on your pipeline configuration and passes the query to Snowflake for execution.
 Since Snowflake performs the work, all data processing occurs within Snowflake.
 When you run a job for a Transformer for Snowflake pipeline, your data never leaves Snowflake.

-Snowflake data only enters StreamSets Control Hub if you preview data during pipeline development.
+Snowflake data only enters Control Hub if you preview data during pipeline development.
 If you want to prevent your data from leaving Snowflake servers, you can disable this feature for your organization.
 For more information about data preview, see the Control Hub documentation.

 Understanding Snowflake Pipelines